 Principle 2: Institutional investors should have a robust policy on managing conflicts of interest in relation to stewardship and this policy should be publicly disclosed.

-Minerva Analytics is committed to the concept of voting and stewardship activities as a “Fiduciary Act” and all that entails.
+Manifest is committed to the concept of voting and stewardship activities as a “Fiduciary Act” and all that entails.
 The integrity of the voting decision is therefore of considerable importance.
 We particularly believe that trustworthy research should be independent, objective and as far as possible, conflict-free.
-Minerva Analytics is therefore is governed by a robust conflicts of interest policy and quality management process which are specific to the potential risks and hazards which could arise in the operation of our services.
+Manifest is therefore is governed by a robust conflicts of interest policy and quality management process which are specific to the potential risks and hazards which could arise in the operation of our services.
 These risks include:

 - Giving undue preference to selected clients

 - Interference in the research review process by either clients or research subjects

 - Analyst remuneration arrangements

 - Breaches of vote confidentiality